-While the Covid-19 epidemic was spreading, we had several attempts to introduce more realistic compartmental subdivisions.
-As significant example, Scala et al. (2020).
-The research has also been following other work lines, as in Bellomo et al. (2020), where a multiscale framework accounts for the interaction of diﬀerent spatial levels, from the small scale of the virus itself and cells, to the large scale of individuals and further up to the collective behavior of populations.
+While the Covid-19 epidemic was spreading, there have been several attempts to introduce more realistic compartmental subdivisions.
+A relevant example in this sense is provided by the work of Scala et al. (2020).
+The research also followed other work lines, as in Bellomo et al. (2020), where a multiscale framework accounts for the interaction of diﬀerent spatial levels, from the small scale of the virus itself and cells, to the large scale of individuals and further up to the collective behavior of populations.

-Following Rahmandad and Sterman (2008), we know that the analysis considering het-erogeneity strongly diﬀers from S.I.R. compartmental structures modeled by diﬀerential equations.
-The quoted work ponders when it is better to use agent-based models and when it would be better to use diﬀerential equation models.
+Following Rahmandad and Sterman (2008), we know that the analysis based on the assumption of het-erogeneity strongly diﬀers from S.I.R. compartmental structures modeled by diﬀerential equations.
+Their work ponders when it is better to use agent-based models and when it would be better to use diﬀerential equation models.
 Diﬀerential equation models assume homogeneity and perfect mixing within compartments, while agent-based models can cap-ture heterogeneity in agent attributes and the structure of their interactions.
-We follow the second way.
+We follow the second approach.

-Finally, very important the call of Squazzoni et al. (2020) to «cover the full behavioural and social complexity of societies under pandemic crisis»: we move in that direction.
+Finally, we subscribe the call of Squazzoni et al. (2020) to «cover the full behavioural and social complexity of societies under pandemic crisis» and we move in that direction in our work reported here.

 1.1 Why model?
 Why agents?
 Why another model?

-Why another model, and must of all, with Epstein (2008), why model?
+Why another model, and most of all, with Epstein (2008), why model?
 With the author, the reply is:

 The choice (. . . ) is not whether to build models; it’s whether to build explicit ones.
 In explicit models, assumptions are laid out in detail, so we can study exactly what they entail.
 On these assumptions, this sort of thing happens.
 When you alter the assumptions that is what happens.
 By writing explicit models, you let others replicate your results.